Performance painting

 Berlin 2010 @ To-Be | Tokyo-Berlin: Communication Art Exhibition

-At the Freies Museum Berlin, I drew bees one at a time, as I felt they were a symbolic insect of Germany.
-The exhibition, To-Be | Tokyo-Berlin, featured 28 artists from Japan and Germany who were exploring common ground in the “Being and Becoming” of both cultures.
+At the Freies Museum Berlin, I drew bees one at a time, as I saw them as a symbolic insect of Germany.
+The exhibition featured 28 artists from Japan and Germany exploring common ground in the “Being and Becoming” of both cultures.

 https://www.kunstfaktor.de/to-be/2010/downloads/to-be_pressreleases.html